All aboard the Santa Express!

 Is there assigned seating on the train?

-Seating on the Santa Express trains is assigned.
+Seating on the Santa Express trains is assigned by party.
 At the time you place your order, please let us know if you would like to be seated with another party.

 Are you limited to just one train ride?